 - 1 ounce (25 g) salted capers (rinsed, soaked briefly in warm water, and drained)

 - Optional: 1 ounce (25 g) canned olive oil-packed yellowfin tuna

 - 1 clove garlic

 - 1/3 to 1/2 cup good-quality extra-virgin olive oil

-- Optional: Fresh mint, basil, or thyme (minced) for garnish
+- Garnish: Fresh mint, basil, or thyme (minced)

 In a food processor, combine the anchovies, capers, tuna (if using), garlic, parsley, and vinegar, blending until the leaves are finely minced and the texture is fairly creamy.
 Pour in the olive oil and mix using short bursts until the sauce is a creamy yellow-green color.
 Check seasoning and add salt if needed.

 - Sauce consistency: The consistency of the sauce should be fairly liquid, though not watery; add a little broth if it is too thick.
 If it is too watery, you can thicken it with breadcrumbs or cubed bread that has been soaked in fresh lemon juice or vinegar.
 The sauce emulsifies with olive oil as an ingredient.

 - Instead of tuna: If you chose not to include the tuna, increase the capers and anchovies by a proportionate amount.

 - Other herbs: Keep in mind that the primary ingredient should be parsley, but you can consider adding some other fresh herbs like basil, thyme, or mint.